etimarky/TeamA4/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/narrative-screen.md

 ---

-# Menu Screen
+# Narrative Screen

-The screen handles the logic and graphics related to the menu that is loaded upon the game starting up.
+The screen handles the logic and graphics related to the screen that pops up when narrative is selected.

 ![narrative-screen.png](../../../assets/images/narrative-screen.png)